Another look at statistical inference with machine learning-imputed data: Related literature

 \section{Related literature}

 Before evaluating the empirical properties of the \texttt{CC} estimator, we provide a brief overview of several closely related areas.
-Existing PB inference literature has noted connections with semi-supervised inference, semi-parametric inference, missing data, and measurement error. \citep{angelopoulos2023prediction, angelopoulos2023ppi++, miao2023assumption, zrnic2024active, zrnic2024cross, angelopoulos_note_2024, ji2025predictions} \blue{Here we establish additional connections between augmentation-based estimators and recently proposed PB inference approaches.
-We also review some modern and classical methods from the economics and statistics literature dating back to the 1960s that directly relate to PB inference.} These connections underscore that aspects of this modern problem have been previously examined, albeit with differences in motivation, terminology, and notation.
-Given the close relationship between the \texttt{PPI} and \texttt{CC} methods, ongoing research in PB inference would benefit from a more comprehensive review of these and other related approaches.
+Existing PB inference literature has noted connections with semi-supervised inference, missing data, and measurement error. \citep{angelopoulos2023prediction, angelopoulos2023ppi++, miao2023assumption, zrnic2024active, zrnic2024cross, angelopoulos_note_2024, ji2025predictions} \blue{We provide a brief review of three areas that directly relate to the PB inference problem.} These connections underscore that aspects of this modern problem have been previously examined, albeit with differences in motivation, terminology, and notation.
+Given the close relationship between the \texttt{PPI} and \texttt{CC} methods, ongoing research in PB inference would benefit from a more comprehensive review of these and other related areas.